ibm-cloud-docs/AnalyticsEngine/faq.md

 An administrator can set permissions on a Cloud Object Storage bucket or on stored files.
 Once these permissions are set, the credentials of a user determine whether access to a data object through IBM Analytics Engine can be granted or not.

-In addition, all data in Cloud Object Storage can be cataloged using the Watson Data Platform (WDP) Data Catalog functionality.
+In addition, all data in Cloud Object Storage can be cataloged using the IBM Watson Knowledge Catalog functionality.
 Governance policies can be defined and enforced using Data Catalog after the data was cataloged.
 Projects created in WDP can be used for a better management of user access control.

 ### Can I run a cluster or job for a long time?